bridgefinancial/bridge-nextjs/src/components/design-system/DESIGN_SYSTEM_README.md

     export default FormField;
     ```

 3. **Organisms**: Larger, more complex components composed of molecules and atoms.
-These components make up significant sections of the UI, such as headers, footers, and layout structures.
+These components represent significant sections of the UI, such as headers, footers, and layout structures.

     **Example: Header Component**
     ```tsx
-    // src/components/organisms/headers/MainHeader.tsx
+    // src/components/design-system/organisms/headers/MainHeader.tsx
     import React from 'react';
     import PrimaryButton from '../../atoms/buttons/PrimaryButton';
     import FormField from '../../molecules/forms/FormField';